mozilla-conduit/lando-ui/README.md

 Land button in lando-ui function.
 See the `LOCALDEV_MOCK` environment variables in the [lando-api docker-compose.yml][] for details.

+### Developing and testing against Conduit Suite

+Sometimes it's necessary to use a more realistic infrastructure setup to test template rendering, frontend/backend interactions, and to test with special case data such as secure revisions.
+We can achieve this by running our Lando UI project code inside the [Conduit Suite] project's development environment.
+Conduit Suite provides all of the collaborating services (Lando API, Phabricator, BMO) necessary for Lando UI to function as the real service would.

+1. First set up Auth0 according to the Setting up Auth0 instruction section above.

+1. Next follow the [Conduit Suite] generic setup instructions.
+Verify that you can run the Suite project from in it's own project directory with `docker-compose up`.
+Verify that you can use the `firefox-proxy` script in the Suite project's root directory to access the Suite's bundled copy of Lando UI.

+1. Once you have the Suite running with it's bundled copy of Lando UI you can modify it's `docker-compose` configuration to build and run lando-ui from the sources in the project directory you have been hacking in.
+Instructions are in the [Conduit Suite] project README.

 [lando-api]: https://github.com/mozilla-conduit/lando-api
 [Conduit contribution guidelines]: http://moz-conduit.readthedocs.io/en/latest/contributing.html
 [docker]: https://docs.docker.com/engine/installation/